 The gut is the part of the body that interacts with our environment the most:

 Every day a person breathes in around 1 million microorganisms.
 Touch a sponge and you interact with 120 million bacteria.
 Sounds like a lot.
 In comparison the average person consumes up to 1.3 trillion bacteria.
 2 slices of bread contain 300 million bacteria alone (after being cooked).
-The need to manage these interactions means that the gut contains the majority of the immune machinery in the body (70-80% depending on how it is measured).
-This is not a one-way interaction however, the microbiome plays an essential role in immune response.
+The need to manage these interactions means that the gut contains most of the immune machinery in the body (70-80% depending on how it is measured).
+This is not a one-way interaction and the microbiome plays an essential role in immune response.

 The microbiome makes many of the molecules we need to survive:

-Apart from oxygen in the air and sunlight to help produce vitamin D everything that our body needs to thrive comes from our food and is absorbed through the gut.
+Apart from oxygen in the air and sunlight to help produce vitamin D almost everything that our body needs to thrive comes from our food and is absorbed through the gut.
 Many of the nutrients the body needs do not come directly from food.
 The microbes in the body consume the food (fibre, antioxidants etc.) and then produce short chain fatty acids (SCFA) and active molecules that the body then absorbs for optimal health.
 Optimising the microbiome feeds the body.

 The microbiome steers our metabolism.